WilliamRagstad/mini-lang/README.md

 This is the repository for the example programming language `mini` built for the [*Write a language in a week*](https://dev.to/williamragstad/series/17603) series.
 Read the full series.

 `mini` is a minmal programming language that is built for the purpose of teaching programming language design.
+The language is dynamically typed expression-based, and is designed to be easy to learn and use.
+There are support for both functional and object oriented programming paradigms.

 It is not intended to be a full language, but rather a language that can be expanded upon and explore new and more advanced concepts in language design.

-The language is expression-based, and is designed to be easy to learn and use.
-There are support for both functional and object oriented programming paradigms.

 ## Features